vvmspace/markdown-seo-website-template/content/Markdown_for_Linear_Algebra.md

 See also: [How to Start Writing in Markdown](/how_to_start_writing_in_markdown)

 Markdown is a lightweight markup language with plain text formatting syntax.
 It is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
-When it comes to writing mathematical notation, Markdown, in combination with LaTeX, is an excellent tool.
+When it comes to writing mathematical notation, Markdown, in combination with LaTeX or MathJax, is an excellent tool.
 LaTeX is a high-quality typesetting system that's widely used for technical and scientific documentation.

 In this article, we'll cover how to use Markdown for linear algebra by providing examples of mathematical notation and their corresponding Markdown code.